OCHA-DAP/hdx-python-scraper/docs/main.md

           - "#population"

-The configurable scraper below which is intended to produce global data pulls out only the `WLD` value from the input data.
+The configurable scraper below which is intended to produce global data pulls out only the "WLD" value from the input data.
 It populates the `population_lookup` dictionary of `BaseScraper` using the key `global`.

         source: "World Bank"